yastn/yastn/docs/source/mps/properties.rst

 Schmidt values and entropy profile
 ----------------------------------

 The Schmidt values are extracted at each bond separately.
-In order to get it we do SVD decomposition with all sites to the left being in left-canonical form and all sites to the right being in right-canonical form.
+In order to get them, we do SVD decomposition with all sites to the left being in left-canonical form and all sites to the right being in right-canonical form
+(see :ref:`Canonical form<theory/mps/basics:canonical form>`).

-You can get the profile for Schmidt values for all bipartition by :code:`SV = A.get_Schmidt_values()`.
+Given MPS/MPO :code:`A` you can get the profile for Schmidt values for all bipartitions by calling :code:`A.get_Schmidt_values()`.

 .. autofunction:: yamps.MpsMpo.get_Schmidt_values

-The entropy profile can be extracted by running :code:`en = A.get_entropy()`.
-As dafault we get von Neumann entropy (:math:`\alpha=1`).
-You can get the Renyi entropy of any order :math:`\alpha` by adding a flag :code:`alpha=<desired order>`.
+The Von Neumann or Renyi entropy profile (a function of Schmidt values) can be extracted by running  :code:`A.get_entropy()`.

 .. autofunction:: yamps.MpsMpo.get_entropy